 - Debra Twenhafel, Safety Coordinator: email@example.com

 - Dan Dalke, Chief Mechanic: firstname.lastname@example.org

-The Transportation Department for District 301 is responsible for transporting approximately 3,500 students to and from school on a daily basis.
-We have a current fleet of 72 buses and run approximately 200 routes daily within our district boundaries, as well as, provide transportation to 301 students which require special services outside the district.
-Our planned routes permit optimum pupil safety, programmed efficiency and operational economy.
+The Transportation Department for District 301 is responsible for transporting approximately 3,800 students to and from school on a daily basis.
+We have a current fleet of 72 buses and run approximately 200 routes daily within our district boundaries, as well as provide transportation to District 301 students who require special services outside the district.
+Our planned routes permit optimum pupil safety, programmed efficiency, and operational economy.

 We at District 301 Transportation Department maintain the safety and welfare of all students while transporting students to and from school in a scheduled manner on a daily basis.
-We will provide positive role models who follow the State, Federal & District procedures and guidelines with a professional attitude, which lends itself to the districts commitment of excellence.
+We will provide positive role models who follow the State, Federal & District procedures and guidelines with a professional attitude, which lends itself to the district's commitment to excellence.

-Effective 1/1/2014: Hand Held devices will be prohibited throughout this state
+Hand Held devices are prohibited throughout this state

 • It is illegal to compose, read or send a text message or e-mail at any time while driving in Illinois.